ingvald/inxMonitorStrips/README.md

-inxPintMonitor
+inxMonitorStrips
 ==============

-show latest image from a pinterest feed
+show latest image from a pinterest feed (at first)
-...